tumagonx/nwjs_docs_old/List-of-apps-and-companies-using-node-webkit.md

 https://turtl.it/

 Turtl is an app that lets you store and share files and notes.
 It uses client-side encryption, making your data readable only to you and those you share with.
+Store playlists, code snippets, bookmarks...anything you want, all completely private.

 ![Playlist in Turtl](http://turtl.github.io/js/playlist.jpg)